ibm-cloud-docs/text-to-speech/http.md

   </tr>
 </table>

 The most reliable way to identify the sampling rate for any audio stream that the service returns is to extract the information from the stream itself.
-You can determine the rate by calling the `synthesize` method with some simple text (for example, "hello world") and specifying the format and codec that you plan to use.
+You can determine the rate by calling the `/v1/synthesize` method with some simple text (for example, "hello world") and specifying the format and codec that you plan to use.
 You can then obtain the codec and sampling rate by saving the audio stream to a file and opening it in an audio player.

 > **Note:** The Opus standard requires the output sampling rate to match the capabilities of the audio player as described in Section 5.1 of the Internet Engineering Task Force (IETF) [Request for Comments (RFC) 7845 ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://tools.ietf.org/html/rfc6455){: new_window}.
 For software audio players, the table indicates the typical output sampling rate, but the actual sampling rate of the audio varies with time within the stream.
 As mentioned, the service synthesizes the source audio at 22,050 Hz.

 ## Specifying a voice
 {: #voices}

-Both versions of the `synthesize` method accept an optional `voice` query parameter to specify the voice for the audio.
+Both versions of the `/v1/synthesize` method accept an optional `voice` query parameter to specify the voice for the audio.
 When you synthesize text to audio, be sure to specify a voice that matches the language of the input text.

 The service bases its understanding of the language for the input text on the specified voice.
 For example, if you specify the voice `fr-FR_ReneeVoice`, the service assumes that the input text is written in French.
 If you pass text that is not written in the language of the voice (for example, English text for the French voice), the service might not produce meaningful results.